kennedymark680/pennStar4/README.md

 ## Steps to Creation

 1. Create the board using grid.
-2. Lable the indiviual squares.
+2. Label the individual squares.
 3. Generate random hospitals.
 4. Move the helicopter on the board.
 5. Check to see if the helicopter is over the correct hospital.